QEDBENCH: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs: Methods

 To decouple ``superficial plausibility'' from ``logical rigor,'' we quantify the evaluation \textbf{Alignment Gap}: the discrepancy between an LLM judge's score and the human expert ground truth.
 We employ a \textbf{Dual-Rubric Strategy} to isolate the source of this gap: \begin{enumerate} \item \textbf{Course-Specific Rubric:} A standard pedagogical rubric focusing on definition compliance and step-by-step derivations, simulating a university-level grading environment. \item \textbf{Expert Rubric:} A high-granularity schema calibrated to research standards.
 This rubric penalizes ``hidden'' logical fallacies and circular reasoning that typically escape surface-level verification. \end{enumerate}

 Initial rubrics were synthesized by \texttt{GPT-5.2 Pro} and verified by \texttt{Gemini 3.0 Pro}.
-Crucially, human experts then iteratively refined these drafts to align them with their own evaluation and grading standards. \cref{fig:example-rubrics} illustrates the differences between these two standards for a graph theory problem.
+Crucially, human experts then iteratively refined these drafts to align them with their own evaluation and grading standards.
+Full examples illustrating the difference between expert and course-specific rubrics appear in \cref{app:example_rubrics}.
 Humans evaluated the proofs using the Expert Rubric, while LLM judges evaluated the proofs using both rubrics.